acozy03/acozy03/README.md

     <h1>About Me</h1>
     <p style="font-size: 50px; max-width: 600px; margin: auto;">
         I'm a full-stack developer with a love for building scalable applications and exploring new technologies.
-        From crafting beautiful front-end designs to architecting powerful backends, I enjoy solving problems and bringing ideas to life.
+        From crafting beautiful front-end designs to architecting powerful back-ends, I enjoy solving problems and bringing ideas to life.
     </p>
 </div>
 <div align="center">